DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

    address in the browser of your computer.
 Share the screen of your computer via, eg, Zoom, thus you can share slides, yourself and your handwriting at once.
-Be creative in placing your smartphone in such a way that the camera can see your writings, see some inspiration below.
-It is possible to mirror, flip or rotate the image from the browser: select "Advanced settings" and then "Orientation" or "Mirror and Flip".
-An issue might be the battery consumption, so far neither of my two smartphones (old and new) could hold the two hours time of a lecture, but breaks are worth for doing the swap)
+Be creative in placing your smartphone in such a way that the camera can see your writings.
+It is possible to mirror, flip, pan or rotate the image from the browser: select "Advanced settings" and then "Orientation" or "Mirror and Flip".